 - specified banking activities (which would include money lending, lease purchase, hire purchase and similar financing arrangements carried on in the island) – in which case they would be taxable at 10%;

 - profits derived from activities that are regulated by the Office of Utility Regulation – in which case they will be taxed at 20%; and

 - income derived from Guernsey land and buildings (whether from property development and exploitation of land or rental income) – in which case tax will be charged at 20%.

 For companies previously exempt under Category D, there is no restriction on the company having a Guernsey source of income but if it does (other than bank deposit interest) it has to pay tax on that income.

-Under the provisions of the Income Tax Law, companies that are resident for Guernsey tax purposes will be required to submit income tax returns and computations even if they are chargeable at 0%.
-This is because, in certain circumstances, the profits of the companies may be chargeable on the beneficial shareholder.
-However, a company is not required to submit accounts and tax computations with its annual tax return if it can confirm, on the income tax return, that it:
+Under the provisions of the Income Tax Law, companies resident for Guernsey tax purposes will be required to submit income tax returns and calculations even if they are chargeable at 0%.
+This is because, in certain circumstances, the companies’ profits may be chargeable on the beneficial shareholder.
+However, a company is not required to submit accounts and tax calculations with its annual tax return if it can confirm all of the following on the income tax return:

 - has no Guernsey employees (other than local directors);

 - is not carrying out any activities which are regulated by the Office of Utility Regulation;

 - has not made any qualifying loans (Chapter XII of the Income Tax Law);